 Native plants for the edible backyard garden

 We are an Oregon-based mail-order nursery with secure and environmentally-friendly packaging.
-Browse our low-maintenance plant collection using the main menu or the categories below - or try our new Plant Finder for recommendations and bring nature home!
+Browse our low-maintenance plant collection using the main menu or the categories below - or try our Plant Finder for recommendations and bring nature home!

 News & Updates